jianershi/Techcrunch-Disrupt-Hackathon-Ticket-Availability-Notifier/README.md

 # Important Notice
-I made a more general purpose notifier for all eventbrite change at
+I made a more general purpose notifier for all eventbrite changes at

 https://github.com/paulshi/EventbriteEventChangeNotifier

+thus this project is no longer maintained.

-# Disrupt Hackathon Ticket Announcer
+#Techcrunch Disrupt Hackathon Ticket Availability Notifier
 Get the latest openings on disrupt hackathon SF 2013 ticket and notifies you on SMS.

 This is the ```modified``` attribute in the Eventbrite API